d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ### The Objective Function

 The performance of a learning algorithm can be seen as a function $f: \mathcal{X} \rightarrow \mathbb{R}$ that maps from the hyperparameter space $\mathbf{x} \in \mathcal{X}$ to the validation error.
-For every evaluation of $f(\mathbf{x})$, we have to train and validate our machine learning model, which, particularly for deep neural networks on large datasets, is time and compute intensive.
+For every evaluation of $f(\mathbf{x})$, we have to train and validate our machine learning model, which can be time and compute intensive in the case of deep neural networks trained on large datasets.
+For example, if we train a modern neural network architecture, e.g convolutional neural network :ref:`chap_modern_cnn` or a transformer :ref:`sec_transformer`, this can easily take several hours or even days.
 We will see in Chapter :ref:`sec_mf_hpo` how we can exploit cheaper approximations of $f$ to speed up the optimization process.
 Training is stochastic in general (e.g., weights are randomly initialized, mini-batches are randomly sampled), so that our observations will be noisy: $y \sim f(\mathbf{x}) + \epsilon$, where we assume that $\epsilon \sim N(0, \sigma)$.

-Now, since we would like to optimize the validation error, we need to add a method computing this metric.
+Now, since we would like to optimize the validation error, i.e 1 - accuracy, we need to add a method computing this metric.

 ```{.python .input  n=10}
 %%tab all